-- Start engagement as soon as you publish your post (if possible schedule your post with the tool for maximum efficiency).
+- Start engagement as soon as you publish your post (if possible schedule your post with a pod tool for maximum efficiency).

 - Don’t use company pages.
-They are disadvantaged by the algorithms to encourage them to be visible via advertising (Learn more
+Algorithms place them at a disadvantage so as to encourage them to opt for advertising (Learn more).

 - Check that the tool you use allows you to blacklist members.
-Thus, if a person seems to abuse the system, you will be able to refuse to engage on his contents.
+Thus, if you come across a user that seems to be abusing the system, you will be able to refuse to engage on their content.

 Finally, whether you use them manually or automatically, pods are only a tool, not an end in themselves.
 Take the time to create quality content on social networks.
 Without it, you will never make it in the long run!